hug-sch/vse-docs/video_editing/edit/montage/striptypes/movie.rst

    An opaque object is completely impervious to light.
 You cannot see through it.
 Opacity is the opposite of transparency.
 Each pixel in an image can have - besides the Red, Green and Blue values - also an Alpha value, a number between 0 and 1.
 An  Alpha = 0 indicates a completely transparent image.
 A completely opaque image has an Alpha = 1.

    .. hint::
-      A simple mnemonic to remember these values: 0 has a peeping hole = see through = transparent.
+      A simple mnemonic to remember these values: 0 is like a peeping hole = see through = transparent.

    The Alpha value of each pixel in the image is multiplied with the Opacity value of this field.
 A value of 1 does not affect the opacity of the strip.
 For example, if the strip is semi-transparent (e.g. alpha = 0.6), then it remains semi-transparent (0.6 x 1 = 0.6).
    A value of zero will make the strip fully transparent because multiplying with zero will always result in zero.